 I’m Cornered draws on experiences of ‘racial’ interrogation I have encountered.
 Presenting an appropriation of Adrian Piper’s Cornered (1988), I endeavour to re-visit questions posed by Piper, surrounding the contradictory nature of ‘race’ categorisation and construction.
 I attempt through the self-assigned task to perform inter-contextual identity positions while responding to ‘race’ interrogation in this exhibition.

 Manifestations of NOW, No Vacancy Project Space, NGV Studio and Federation Square, Melbourne.

 A group exhibition curated by Sapna Chandu.

-© Copyright Roberta Joy Rich 2018.
-All images courtesy of the artist unless otherwise credited.
+© Copyright Roberta Joy Rich 2019.
+All images by and courtesy of the artist unless otherwise credited.